Life of Sethos

 Life of Sethos, Taken from Private Memoirs of the Ancient Egyptians (Séthos, histoire, ou Vie tirée des monumens, anecdotes de l'ancienne Égypte, traduite d'un manuscrit grec) is an influential fantasy novel originally published in six volumes at Paris in 1731 by the French abbé Jean Terrasson.
 An English translation by Thomas Lediard published at London by J. Walthoe appeared in 1732.

 According to classicist Mary Lefkowitz, Sethos:

 Purports to be a translation of an ancient manuscript found in the library of an unnamed foreign nation that is "extremely jealous of this sort of treasure".
 The author is said to have been an anonymous Greek in the second century A.D.
 Here Terrasson is following the conventions of ancient writers of historical fictions, such as the author of the Hermetica, who pretend that their works are translations of ancient writings that no one but themselves has seen.
 But Terrasson is careful not to deceive his readers completely: he assures them that the work he has "translated" for them is a fiction...
 He assures them that although fictional, the story keeps close to ancient sources, which, for the reader's convenience, he cites throughout the text.
 But he also says that "it is natural to suppose" that his author had access to original sources (now lost), such as memoirs available in the sacred archives of Egypt, written by unknown priests who accompanied Sethos on his travels.
 The sophisticated reader would be amused by the notion that the anonymous author had consulted these otherwise unknown documents, but Terrasson gives no warning to less well-educated readers that there is in fact no reason to "suppose" that these documents ever existed.

-This eighteenth century work of fiction is a primary source of Afrocentrism and of the kind of black history found in such popular books as Martin Bernal's Black Athena: The Afroasiatic Roots of Classical Civilization and George James's Stolen Legacy: Greek Philosophy Is Stolen Egyptian Philosophy.

-It is also a key source of a popular web of conspiracy theories positing a secret pagan subculture of Freemasons, devotees of Satan, and environmentalists dedicated to the overthrow of Christianity.
+The book is cited in Afrocentric works that argued for a suppressed Egyptian origin of Greek culture and philosophy, including Martin Bernal's Black Athena: The Afroasiatic Roots of Classical Civilization and George James's Stolen Legacy: Greek Philosophy Is Stolen Egyptian Philosophy.
+It is also a key source of popular conspiracy theories positing a secret pagan subculture of Freemasons, devotees of Satan, and environmentalists dedicated to the overthrow of Christianity.